BrsDincer/OpenAI-Share-Data-Gathering---OSINT---Data-Download/README.md

 [View data file here](OpenAIShareGathering/data/openai_share_data.json)

-After downloading the repository, you can run these command below in an IDE of your choice.
+After downloading the repository, you can run this command below in an IDE of your choice.

 To save individual conversations within OpenAI Share links as JSON: